 Yes it is possible.
 Adminsoft Accounts was designed to be multi-user.
 Many organizations do use it on a local area network.
-There is a practical limit I would say of around 25 to 30 concurrent users, depending on your file server.
+There is a limit of 10 concurrent users.
 Which is more than enough for most small businesses.How do I install Adminsoft Accounts for use on a network?

 This error message means the program is unable to update any files.
 Probably your workstation only has 'read only' access rights to the folder on the server containing Adminsoft Accounts.
 It needs to have 'read/write/delete/create access', full access in other words.

 If the information you require is not here, send an email to firstname.lastname@example.org